Particular/docs.particular.net/nservicebus/upgrades/gateway-2to3.md

 snippet: 2to3EnableGatewayAfter

-to enable and confgure sites and channels instead of:
+to enable and configure sites and channels instead of:

 snippet: 2to3EnableGatewayBefore